volcengine/verl/docs/advance/rollout_corr_math.md

 ### Method: `pure_is` (Pure Importance Sampling)

 This method discards the PPO framework entirely and implements a pure policy gradient (REINFORCE) with IS correction for the off-policy gap.
 It uses bypass mode, meaning $\pi_{\text{old}}$ is not used.
-This is appropriate for **any off-policy scenario** where unbiased gradient estimates are required.
+This is appropriate for **any off-policy scenario** where pure policy gradient with IS correction is desired.

 **Configuration:**
 ```python